Bridget Wiltshire: Life

+She became a member of Catherine of Aragon's household, sometime before 1520, as Bridget was present at the Field of the Cloth of Gold in France.
+After Anne Boleyn became queen in 1533, Bridget Wiltshire was appointed to be her Lady of the Bedchamber.

-A letter written by Anne Boleyn to Bridget was used as evidence in the trial of the Queen for adultery, incest and conspiring against the life of the King.
+A letter written by Anne Boleyn to Bridget was used as evidence in the trial of the Queen for adultery and conspiring against the life of the King.
 As Bridget had died, she could not refute the interpretation the prosecution placed on the Queen's words.
-The report also questioned the morality of Bridget: And note that this matter was disclosed by a woman called Lady Wingfield who was a servant of the said queen and shared the same tendencies.
+And note that this matter was disclosed by a woman called Lady Wingfield who was a servant of the said queen and shared the same tendencies.
 And suddenly the said Wingfield became ill and a little time before her death she showed the matter to one of those etc.

+The letter would have been written after 1525 when Boleyn's father became Viscount Rochford (as Anne signs herself as Anne Rochford) and after the death of Bridget's first husband, Richard Wingfield.
+As Anne remonstrates with Bridget, it's entirely possible that the letter was written before Bridget's marriage to her third husband, whom Boleyn didn't approve of.

-Family and career
+Family

-Bridget was born on an unknown date, the daughter of Sir John Wiltshire, and Margaret Graunt (daughter of Simon le Grand and Catherine Percy), of Stone Castle, in Shurland, Kent, She became a member of Catherine of Aragon's household, sometime before 1520, as Bridget was present at the Field of the Cloth of Gold in France.
-Sometime later, Bridget became a Lady of the Bedchamber to Queen Catherine's successor, Anne Boleyn.

-Marriages and children

 In 1513, she married her first husband, Sir Richard Wingfield, courtier, diplomat, and Lord Deputy of Calais.
 He was one of twelve brothers and the widower of Catherine Woodville, a younger sister of Edward IV's queen consort Elizabeth Woodville.
 Together, Sir Richard and Bridget had ten children: